vatanaksoytezer/stretch_ros/docker/README.md

 ### Getting Started with Stretch Docker

-We provide a pre-built docker image and a set of scripts to easily get you up and running with Strectch on dockers!
+We provide a pre-built docker image and a set of scripts to easily get you up and running with Stretch on docker!
 To get your docker running with UI and networking enabled:

 1\.
 Fetch our start_docker script